stemplayer-js/api/README.md

 Run `make test`

+## Destroy

+To destroy the stack and remove all resources run `make destroy`.

 ## Production

 Make sure that the values for `CORS_ALLOWED_ORIGINS` and `ALLOWED_AUDIO_ORIGINS` (in .env) are set to non wildcard values